British Rail Class 156: Description

 Unlike the Class 150 units, the 156s have a single-leaf sliding door at either end of each coach.
-This reflected the expected longer journeys with fewer stops that the Class 156 was supposed to operate.
+This reflected the expected longer journeys with fewer stops that they were intended to operate.
 As with the Class 150, all the doors are operable by passengers when released by the guard using one of two passenger door control panels; they are energised using a carriage key to turn a rotary switch situated on the cab bulkhead.
-Units operated by Abellio ScotRail have additionally been fitted with door-control panels near the centre sets of doors for the convenience of the guard.
+Units operated by Abellio ScotRail were fitted with additional door-control panels near the centre sets of doors, for the convenience of the guard.

-Nine units used by Abellio Greater Anglia were transferred to East Midlands Railway in 2019, at which point they were renumbered into the 156/9 subclass (156419 becoming 156919, and so on) to indicate that their public address and passenger information systems were incompatible with EMR's existing Class 156 units.
+Nine units used by Abellio Greater Anglia were transferred to East Midlands Railway in 2019, at which point they were renumbered into the 156/9 subclass (e.g. 156419 becoming 156919) to indicate that their public address and passenger information systems were incompatible with EMR's existing units.
 A number of these units started to transfer to Northern Trains from December 2021 onwards, at which point they were returned to their original numbers.